krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 identity will serve as the basis for how we *define* whether a system of presences is in equilibrium or not.
-The idea is that the system of presences is at equilibrium when observed over sufficiently long observation windows such that the observer-relative and task-relative values of average presence density, incidence rate and average presence mass converge.
+The idea is that the system of presences is at equilibrium when observed over sufficiently long observation windows such that the observer-relative and task-relative values of  presence density, incidence rate and  presence mass converge.

 Since real-world systems often operate far from equilibrium—and since the presence